The 2019 Next-Gen Doctoral Dissertation Proposal Fellowship is now open for applications.

 Does the dissertation research have to be conducted in one of the six eligible countries?

 No. The proposed research can take place anywhere in the world.
+However, applicants may find it more pragmatic to conduct their proposed research within Africa.

 What disciplines are eligible for support through this fellowship program?